rcemper/ZPM-cache/README.md

 # Windows
 - start a vanilla __Caché for Windows (x86-64) 2018.1.4 (Build 505_1U) Thu May 28 2020 10:01:40 EDT__
 - or a vanilla  __IRIS for Windows (x86-64) 2020.1 (Build 215U) Mon Mar 30 2020 20:14:33 EDT__

+There is a fast and a detailed variant:
+__Fast install:__
+- load and compile Installer.xml from cloned repositora and your done
+__Detailed install:__
 - from Terminal run this steps:
 ~~~
 USER>zn "%SYS"